knnku/tinyapp/README.md

 ## Getting Started

+- Fork and Clone the repository.
 - Install all dependencies (using the `npm install` command).
 - Run the server using the `npm start` command.
 - Login using the pre-defined users in `data.js`
-- Or create a new user and start shortening urls!
+- Or you can create a new user and start shortening urls!